Grandad's Electronics

 I took this a little bit further to the point of designing a small board.
 I cleaned up the modulation by adding a nice hartley oscillator on the power rails for a low-voltage CMOS gate.
 This gives nice harmonics out to past 50MHz.
 The board is here:

-If you click on this photo you'll get a schematic of the board configured for a 100kHz crystal calibrator, which emulates what a Heathkit or Hallicrafters 100kc crystal calibrator would have done.
+If you click on this photo you'll get a schematic (for RevB: R6=22M, C2=68pF and U1 is a CD74HC00) of the board configured for a 100kHz crystal calibrator, which emulates what a Heathkit or Hallicrafters 100kc crystal calibrator would have done.
 I have lots of the boards and I planning on making a parts kit.
 You can build your own by using this manual: (click here for PDF, MO=Mouser, DK=DigiKey).

-It is set up to be a WWV spotter, or a 100kc crystal calibrator, depending upon parts loading.
+It is set up to be a WWV spotter, or a 100kc crystal calibrator, depending upon parts loading (the kit has only the 100kHz parts).
 The schematic shows the 100kHz loading.
 Two AAA batteries mount to holders on the back side and supply enough power to run for about 600 hours (with modulation off).

-You can purchase by sending the total payment to my Paypal account (please mention "Crystal Calibrator" in your notes) or to the Novatech Instruments address.
+You can purchase by checking our Ebay listing, under "grandadselectronics".
 Please do not call the sales office, which is for our "professional products" only.

 Here's another board I just did.
 This is a simple 12-bit DDS board which outputs a triangle wave and square in 1kHz steps from 1kHz to about 1.7MHz.
 The concept was to build a small circuit, with crystal controlled accuracy, that I could use to align old tube radios.
 Since radios are narrow band, I decided to forego the sinewave ROM to make the circuit ultra simple, with no custom parts.
 Everything is available from Mouser or Digi-Key.